-- In-kind contributions (including unpaid voluntary work);
+- In-kind contributions67 (including unpaid voluntary work);

 - Fees for national financial transactions;

-- Purchase of land:
+- Purchase of land;

-- Shared costs;

-- · Costs of gifts;

-- Ad-hoc bonuses on salary related to project's approval;

-- Activity-related investments, as described by Directive 2011/92/EU (Annex I);

-See chapter " Drawing up my budget " of this Manual, "conversion in Euro"
+66 See chapter " Drawing up my budget " of this Manual, "conversion in Euro"

-&lt;sup>56 Definition: Contributions in the form of the provision of works, goods, services, land and buildings for which no cash payment, supported by invoices or documents of equivalent probative value, has been made.
+67 Definition: Contributions in the form of the provision of works, goods, services, land and buildings for which no cash payment, supported by invoices or documents of equivalent probative value, has been made.
 Personnel costs for staff working in one of the partner institutions on the basis of an employment contract and receiving a regular salary do not count as a contribution in kind, but as a cash contribution, as the staff costs are indeed paid by the partner institution.